SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Autoimmune Diseases I+II_Baker Frost.md

 3. ==seronegative spondyloarthropathies==
 	- kinda grouped in with RA but not rlly?
 	- happens to mostly MEN!! younger male too
-	- umbrella term like JIA = **several chronic inflammatory arthritid dz affecting the vertebral column**
+	- umbrella term like JIA = **several chronic inflammatory arthritis dz affecting the vertebral column**
-		- we get changes in ligamentous attachment to BONE rather than synovium (enthesitis) unlike RA
+		- ==we get changes in ligamentous attachment to BONE rather than synovium (enthesitis) unlike RA==
-		- no RF, antiCCP
+		- no RF, ==antiCCP==
 		- **hallmark achilles tendon happens inflammation**
-	- strong association with HLA-B27
+	- strong association with ==HLA-B27==
 	- **bony proliferation can lead to ankyloses - which is fusion of joints in the end ):** -> inc risk of osteoporosis;; **you get loss of lumbar lordosis, fusion of vertebral bodies and hunching over with time**
 	- pain worse in the morning + might wake them up from their sleep.
-	- eye inflammation too like anterior uvelitits.
+	- ==eye inflammation too like anterior uvelitits.==
 	1. Reactive arthritis - **within seronegative group**
-		- classic triad = conjunctivitis, urethritis, asymmetric arthritis - can't see, can't pee, can't climb a tree
+		- classic triad = ==conjunctivitis, urethritis, asymmetric arthritis== - can't see, can't pee, can't climb a tree
-		- history is fundamental: if someone gets dx w viral infection like chlamydia/GI bug they might get this!!! within wks of urethritis/diarrhea pts get **low back pain** -> pain in ankles, knees, feet
+		- history is fundamental: if someone gets dx w ==viral infection like chlamydia/GI bug== they might get this!!! within wks of urethritis/diarrhea pts get **low back pain** -> pain in ankles, knees, feet
 		- HLA-B27
 		- self-limiting but some might need longterm immunosuppressive help
 4. Juvenile idiopathic arthritis